State of Vermont Poster Template

 - Click the three dots and select 'Delete Thread' to remove each comment.

-Step Eight: Save as a PDF
+Step 8: Save as a PDF

 Before creating a PDF of the Word document, make sure the following steps have been completed: